hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step5-tekton-cli.md

 `tkn resources --help`{{execute}}

 Once you submit some declarations for the pipeline we will revisit this `tkn` tool.

+There is also a [VSCode plugin for Tekton](https://github.com/redhat-developer/vscode-tekton) that matches the functionality of the CLI tool and provides editor support for the Tekton resource YAML files.